Noelle St. Germain-Sehr

-Noelle R. St. Germain-Sehr is a Clinical Assistant Professor and Counseling Clinical Experience Director for the Online Counseling Program at William & Mary.
-She received her doctorate from St. Mary's University in San Antonio in 2003 and has over twenty-eight years of clinical experience working with diverse client populations in a variety of settings including community mental health clinics, employee assistance programs, and private practice.
-She has extensive experience overseeing the clinical field placement aspects of counselor training having served as the Director of Training for the CMHC Program at Argosy University in Dallas for eight and a half years prior to joining the Tribe in May of 2019.
+Noelle R. St. Germain-Sehr is a Clinical Associate Professor and Counseling Clinical Experience Director for the Online Counseling Program at William & Mary.
+She received her doctorate from St. Mary's University in San Antonio in 2003 and has thirty years of clinical experience working with diverse client populations in a variety of settings including community mental health clinics, employee assistance programs, and private practice.
+She has extensive experience overseeing the clinical field placement aspects of counselor training having served as the Director of Training at Argosy University Dallas for eight and a half years prior to joining the Tribe in May of 2019.

-Dr. St. Germain-Sehr is a Licensed Professional Counselor and Supervisor in Texas, a National Certified Counselor, a Board-Certified Telemental Health Provider (BC-TMH), and an ACISTE Certified Mental Health Professional (ACMHP) trained to assist individuals with the integration of spiritually transformative experiences.
-She is the Co-Chair of the Southern Association for Counselor Education and Supervision Women's Interest Network (SACES WIN) and is the Executive Director of The Center for Traumatic Grief and Loss and The International Induced After-Death Communication (IADC®) Board who oversees training in IADC® therapy.
-She serves on the Editorial Board for Counselor Education and Supervision and is an active presenter at professional conferences.
+Dr. St. Germain-Sehr is a Licensed Professional Counselor Supervisor in Texas, a National Certified Counselor, a Board-Certified Telemental Health Provider (BC-TMH), and an ACISTE Certified Mental Health Professional (ACMHP) trained to assist individuals with the integration of spiritually transformative experiences.
+She currently serves as the Secretary for the Southern Association for Counselor Education and Supervision (SACES), served five years as the Co-Chair of the SACES Women's Interest Network (SACES WIN), and is the Executive Director of The Center for Traumatic Grief and Loss and The International Induced After-Death Communication (IADC®) Therapy Board overseeing training in IADC® therapy.
+She is on the Editorial Board for Counselor Education and Supervision and is an active presenter at professional conferences.

 Ph.D. in Counselor Education and Supervision, St. Mary's University, San Antonio, 2003

-M.Ed. in Counselor Education and Supervision, University of New Orleans, 1993
+M.Ed. in Counselor Education and Supervision, The University of New Orleans, 1993

 B.M. in Music (double major in Music and Psychology) with a minor in Women's Studies, Loyola University, New Orleans, 1991